Loading

 History

-This street was formed when the French built the original Saigon railway station (the current Saigon station in District 3 previously called as Hòa Hưng station).
+This street was formed when the French built the second Saigon railway station (the third and current Saigon station in District 3 previously called as Hòa Hưng station).
 Initially the street was temporarily called rue Latérale Sud de la Gare (South side street of the station), until 1917 when the station was put into operation, the street was named rue Colonel Grimaud.

 In 1955, the street was renamed to Phạm Ngũ Lão street, this name is never changed and still kept until now.
 During the Republic of Vietnam period, The street is also known as the "street of press" of Saigon, as along the street at that time there were many editorial offices of daily newspapers, weekly newspapers, magazines and also publishing houses, distribution houses, and printing houses.
 The area of Pham Ngũ Lão, Đề Thám and Bùi Viện streets is also known as the "International Crossroads" (Ngã tư Quốc Tế).